 Most of this collection of written tributes sent to Sir Moses Montefiore, starting in the 1840s and continuing until 1884, is deposited on medium-term loan in University College London’s Special Collections Library, where it is available to scholars; a few testimonials have been retained in the Montefiore Library in London and included in the catalogue of Montefiore Artefacts.
 Details of access to the U.C.L.
 Special Collections Library may be found at www.ucl.ac.uk/Library/special-coll/.

 With comparatively few exceptions, high-quality scans of the Testimonials together with transcriptions and metadata are now available on this website when you browse the collection of testimonials.
+Search the testimonials.
 You can also access the collection on http://digitool-b.lib.ucl.ac.uk.

 The project of publishing the Testimonials online together with transcriptions and the research paper would not have reached its present stage of virtual completion, or even have been started, but for the untiring efforts of Dr Roger Bilboul, a member of the Montefiore Council.
 Sally Style, the Montefiore Librarian, also helped greatly with the internet presentation and related matters.
 The Montefiore Endowment thanks them both for their valuable contributions.